Find Great Refrigeration Contractors

 2. How many walk in coolers or freezers have you assembled in your career?

-A contractor who hasn't assembled at least a dozen walk in coolers or freezers may not have the experience necessary to execute your project at a high level.
+A contractor who hasn't assembled at least a half dozen walk in coolers or freezers may not have the experience necessary to execute your project at a high level.

 3. How many walk in coolers, freezers, and/or refrigeration units have you installed in the last 12 months?